e-artspace/resourceful/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/e-artspace/resourceful/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/e-artspace/resourceful/?branch=master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/e-artspace/resourceful/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/e-artspace/resourceful/?branch=master)

-This is a fork of [jdesrosiers/resourceful project](https://github.com/jdesrosiers/resourceful) project by Jason Desrosiers to fix some bug and improve testability.
+This package is inspired by the [jdesrosiers/resourceful project](https://github.com/jdesrosiers/resourceful) project by Jason Desrosiers.

 Resourceful is a simple framework designed for rapid prototyping REST/HTTP applications that are mostly CRUD operations.
 It is driven off of JSON Hyper-Schemas.
 You use Hyper-Schemas to define your resources and their relationships with